katarinamolotova/katarinamolotova/README.md

 ## Hi there, I'm Katarina Molotova

-I study at the school of programming from Sber "School 21".
-I am graduating from college with a degree in Computer Systems Programming.
-And in the future I want to be a developer.
+I'm a graduate of school of programming from Sber "School 21" and college with a degree in Computer Systems Programming.
+My main focus is Java/Kotlin backend development.

 ### Languages and tools